-Question – Why Do I Use US Dollars for Most Investments?
+Question – Why Do I Use US Dollars for Some Investments?

 I had a couple of questions from a reader of my website recently about investments.
 I started to type a response then I thought it might be interesting to post it publicly instead in case others may be curious.

-QUESTION 1 – “Why do you prefer to work with USD and not GBP or even EUR?”
+QUESTION 1 – “Why do you prefer to work with USD for some investments”

 ANSWER – There are a few reasons:

-1. The first is that I lived in the USA for many years so most of my assets are in US Dollars as that’s how I was paid.
+1. The first is that I worked for large software companies and US Dollars as how I was paid much of the time.
 I haven’t seen any reason to change that as of yet.

 2. The second reason is that investing in USD allows me to invest in USD denominated assets such as ETF’s (Electronically Traded Funds).
 Why do I prefer this?
 Because as you can read in my Growth Portfolio and Backtesting pages, historical data on US assets is more available than data from other markets (including the UK and Mainland Europe).
 The US has data on some markets for over 100 years.
 Backtesting for long periods of time in the past (using tools like Portfolio Visualizer, my favorite) is certainly no guarantee of future results, however markets are just a reflection of human emotions, and historically they seem to do the same things over and over again, in cycles and waves, so it gives me a little more confidence that there is a fair chance this will continue.